How a Two Photon Microscope Works & How Leasing Benefits Your Lab

 Learn MoreShow Less

-We Offer Non-Linear and Two-Photon Excitation Microscope Leases to Fit Every Need
+Non-Linear & Two-Photon Excitation Microscope Leases to Fit Every Need

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional monetary savings.